Treating Founder (Chronic Laminitis) without Horseshoes

 To order Dr. Strasser's Books:

 A Lifetime of Soundness, by Dr. Hiltrud Strasser and Sabine Kells.
-An overall introduction to the Strasser method of rehabilitation, why keeping the horse as naturally as possible is better than stabling, stall confinement, shoeing, etc.
+An overall introduction to the Strasser method of rehabilitation, why keeping the horse as naturally as possible is better than stabling, stall confinement, shoeing, etc. Click here

-Laminitis Demystified: Causes, Prevention and Holistic Rehabilitation
+Who's Afraid of Founder?
+Laminitis Demystified: Causes, Prevention and Holistic Rehabilitation Click here

 To order additional recommended books on lameness:

---a classic in its field.
+The Lame Horse, by James Rooney, DVM--a classic reference.
 All types of lameness covered.
 Cross-sections, diagrams, x-rays, diagnosis, treatment options.
 Dr. Rooney is pro-barefoot.
-Click here
+Click here to order Click here to Preview

---remarkable book, numerous dissections, cross-sections, all sorts of lameness and abnormalities shown.
+Color Atlas of the Horse's Foot, by Christopher C. Pollitt, PhD., MRCVS--remarkable book, numerous dissections, cross-sections, all sorts of lameness and abnormalities shown.
 Expensive, but worth it!
 Click here

 Vintage farrier books on balancing feet: